Choosing Colors and Prints for Quilting and Patchwork

 So what would go well with the first print?
 Since we know that the print is muted in tone, look for muted colors to put with it.
 Placing a few muted reds around the focus print, which do you like?
 Can you say why you like or don't like them?

 When selecting fabrics from a single manufacturer's line, look for a variety in print scale and value for the best movement within your design.
-In the line shown below, there are a number of yellow prints, lighter blues and a green that will all be a medium value.
+In the line shown below, there are several yellow prints, lighter blues, and a green that will all be a medium value.
 Using the larger print with the dark blue background (fourth from the left) as the focus print, which prints from this line would you choose to go with it?

 There is more than one answer here, and it is your choices that make the quilt your own.
 For that dark background print, I would choose the blue/white in the middle, the light green, one of the yellow prints, and one of the dark navy blues for balance.